 You're going to have to challenge the assessment and provide evidence of your status.
 The state is going to take the position you did not properly sever your ties to the state and you'll argue you did.

 You should find a local attorney and setup an appointment ASAP if you're interested in paying the tax that was owed and recovering the property.
 You have a limited period of time to do this.
-If you can't pay the tax then there's not really anything to do unless the rules regarding the procedures...Read more »
+If you can't pay the tax then there's not really anything to do unless the rules regarding...Read more »

 Received a letter when I filed these taxes that I had filed to late to receive a return.
 Filed through Liberty tax service who did not file 2013 taxes till 2017.
 Don't understand what is going on or what to do, Can you help

 You only have a certain period of time to file a return claiming a refund or else you forfeit the refund.
 It sounds like you filed a return too late to claim the refund and the state tax department is notifying you of that.
 There's nothing you can do about the refund.
 You may have recourse...Read more »